Vontei/data-model-practice/class-diagrams.md

 Questions:

 - How would you draw a Class that has no methods?
 * Both attributes and methods are optional, so I believe you could just leave the third row out.
 - Do you need to add a property for `devices` on `Geek`?
 Why or why not?
 * You could add a property for devices... but it is not necessary because the buy(device) method will ultimately or at least could.. add that device property for you.
+I believe its scaffolding code..which you do not include in a UML diagram.
 More thank likely it would create a new sub-class or array in that position.

 When you think you are done, double check that your diagram looks like [this](images/geek-devices.png).